EZ4BYG/DL_Apps/Unet/Pretreatment/readme.md

 - Compare and contrast the label sub-images with the original sub-images

 **预测后中间层展示.ipynb**: √
-- Draw the output of any middle layer(all neurons) during model prediction(01 value images): easily to see what each layer is doing!
-Very Useful!!
+- Draw the output of any middle layer(all neurons) during model prediction(01 value images): see what each layer is doing!
+Useful!!
-- Check all weights and bias of any middle layer during model prediction(matrix): easily to see the variation of these super-parameters!
-Very Useful!!
+- Check all weights and bias of any middle layer during model prediction(matrix): see the variation of these super-parameters!
+Useful!!

 ---